Signal & Field

 Velocity Models (As Related to Pitching)

-While V1.3 focuses on the Signal, the long-term vision includes quantifying the Field—team context, opposition, and situational pressure.
+While the current framework focuses on the Signal, the long-term vision includes quantifying the Field—team context, opposition, and situational pressure.

 Performance ≈ SSQ × FSQ